 Reathal had been married once before.
 Her first husband was road construction worker Emmett Cook (1898-1928), son of George and Josephine (Mayle) Cook, and had become widowed on May 8, 1928 when he succumbed to pneumonia and influenza.
 Reathel brought a son to the second marriage, Lloyd Harold "Buck" Cook.

-The Kennedys had these children of their own: James Edward Kennedy, John Lewis Kennedy Sr., Herman Kennedy, Shirley Rush, Susie Rush, Rose Lee Mayle, twins Mary Fern Kennedy and Garry Vern Kennedy and Nancy Dalton.
+The Kennedys produced these nine children of their own: James Edward Kennedy, John Lewis Kennedy Sr., Herman Kennedy, Shirley Rush, Susan "Susie" Rush, Rose Lee Mayle, twins Mary Fern Kennedy and Garry Vern Kennedy and Nancy Dalton.

 Sadly, in November 1944, their month-old twins Mary Fern and Garry Vern both died of "acidosis and dehydration" at Childrens Hospital in Columbus, Franklin County, OH, with burial at Mount Hermon Cemetery.

 In 1961, the couple resided in Sharpsburg.
-William later moved to nearby Chesterhill, Morgan County, OH, where he labored as a coal miner and construction laborer.
+They later moved to nearby Chesterhill, Morgan County, OH, where he labored as a coal miner and construction laborer.

 Son James Edward Kennedy (1931- ? ) was born on Aug.
 18, 1931 in Athens County.
 As a young man, he obtained work as a coal miner and laborer in Sharpsburg, Athens County.
 On April 4, 1950, in Morgan County, OH, the 19-year-old James was united in wedlock with 14-year-old Shirley Ann Mayle (Oct.
 20, 1935-1998), daughter of Robert and Lavada (Ramsey) Mayle of Canton.
 The couple made Canton their home for many years.
 They produced eight known children -- Trudy Kennedy, Judy Kennedy, James Kennedy, David Kennedy, Diana Eichelberger, Tracy Joyce, Michael Kennedy and Daniel Kennedy.
 After James' death (details are not yet known), Shirley remained in Canton and survived him by a number of years.
 At the age of 62, as a patient in a long-term care facility, Shirley died on June 28, 1998.